cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 _Assurance category: High and risk category: high_

-The output artefacts of Build Workers require similar security considerations as the inputs and working environment.
-The output artefact should be written to a separate shared storage from the inputs.
-A process separate from the Build Worker should then upload that artefact to an appropriate repository.
+The output artifacts of Build Workers require similar security considerations as the inputs and working environment.
+The output artifact should be written to a separate shared storage from the inputs.
+A process separate from the Build Worker should then upload that artifact to an appropriate repository.

 ## Secure Authentication/Access: